xpike/documentation/docfx_project/api/extensions/articles/verifying-the-container.md

 ## Step 3

-Call the extension method on `IServiceProvider` to add the verify the container:
+Call the extension method on `IServiceProvider` to verify the container:

 ```cs
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)